 • Having a fever of 38 degrees C (100.4 degrees F) or above

-• A general feeling of being tired and unwell (Malaise)
+• A general feeling of being tired and unwell (malaise)

 • Bleeding.
-Bright red or maroon blood may appear in your stool, or in the toilet or toilet paper, after passing stools.
+Bright red or maroon blood may appear in your stool, or in the toilet or on your toilet paper, after passing stools.
 At least 50 percent of diverticulitis patients experience this.
 This is a symptom of rectal bleeding, and is often mild and usually stops by itself, although it can become severe in some cases.

 Diverticulitis pain may fluctuate in intensity.
-The degree of pain you experience depends on how severe the infection is, and whether it has spread to other parts of your digestive tract.
+The degree of pain you experience depends on how severe the infection is and whether it has spread to other parts of your digestive tract.
 East Asian people often develop the pain in the lower right part of the abdomen, as they develop diverticular in a different area of their colon for genetic reasons.

 Complications Associated With Diverticulitis

-If you notice that your symptoms have become persistent, the abdominal pain has worsened, you have a recurring urinary tract infection, swollen abdomen, low blood pressure, and/or severe vomiting (inability to tolerate fluids), get medical attention immediately.
+If you notice that your symptoms have become persistent, the abdominal pain has worsened, you have a recurring urinary tract infection, swollen abdomen, low blood pressure and/or severe vomiting (inability to tolerate fluids), get medical attention immediately.
 Complications with diverticulitis are usually rare, but if they do occur, they can be life-threatening.

-Remember that these symptoms of diverticulitis and diverticulosis are non-specific, meaning they may occur in other digestive disorders, so it’s best to consult with a healthcare professional to confirm the presence of diverticula, and confirm whether you have diverticulosis or diverticulitis.
+Remember that these symptoms of diverticulitis and diverticulosis are non-specific, meaning they may occur in other digestive disorders, so it’s best to consult with a health care professional to confirm the presence of diverticula, and confirm whether you have diverticulosis or diverticulitis.